juanjopuntcat/cron-scheduler/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and maintainers of this project pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone.
+Me as member, contributors, and maintainers of this project pledge to make participation in our community a welcoming, respectful, and harassment-free experience for everyone.

-We commit to making participation in this project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+I commit to making participation in this project a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards